- “Attack the Midianites and kill them” (25:17)

 In order to kill Zimri without due process, Pinchas had to invoke the law known as “kana’im pogim bo” – “the zealous may kill him”.
 This law allows for a person who witnesses Hashem’s name being desecrated by certain public transgressions to kill the perpetrator without due process.
 Invoking this law requires that a person’s motivations be completely for the sake of heaven.
 If a person has any bias or proclivity which spurs his action, it is considered murder.

-The Talmud states that the most intimate form of idol worship is cohabiting with an idolater, the transgression for which Pinchas killed Zimri.
+The Talmud states that the most intimate form of idol worship is cohabiting with a gentile, the transgression for which Pinchas killed Zimri.
 Since Pinchas was connected to idol worship through his grandfather, Bnei Yisroel maintained that it was this sensitivity which brought on his outrage and prompted him to kill Zimri.
 However, the Torah is attesting to the fact that Pinchas’ motives were pure; he had within him the outstanding trait of Aharon Hakohein, “oheiv verodeif shalom” – “lover and pursuer of harmony”.
 True harmony can only be achieved by a person who has no agenda of his own, but sees everything from the other person’s perspective.
 Similarly, Pinchas’ action was not prompted by his own need to eradicate negative feelings within himself, rather his complete, unabashed sensitivity to the desecration of Hashem’s honor.